Pamela Ricciardi Paschke

 - 20th Century

-My book The South Precinct of Dutchess County New York 1740-1790 (copyright 2018) includes tax, militia, and tenant lists of the period, along with custom maps of farm lots of the 1750s-1770s and a history of the area now encompassed in Putnam County, NY.
+My book The South Precinct of Dutchess County New York 1740-1790 (© 2018) includes tax, militia, and tenant lists of the period, along with custom maps revealing occupants of many farm lots of the 1750s-1770s in the area now encompassed in Putnam County, NY.

-- antenati.san.beniculturali.it (Italian Archives on-line) and FamilySearch.org, and major US on-line genealogical websites.
+- antenati.san.beniculturali.it (Italian Archives on-line), FamilySearch.org, and major US on-line genealogical websites.

 - I lecture at local genealogical and historical societies I have presented lectures at the North Florida Genealogical Conference, and at the NERGC and National Genealogical Society Conferences.

 - The South Precinct of Dutchess County New York 1740-1790 : divided into Philipse, Fredricksburgh, and South East Precincts in 1772, renamed Philipse, Fredericks, and South-East Towns in 1788, containing present-day Putnam County New York. (c) 2018.

 I also have authored articles for the NYGBS Researcher, the Maryland Genealogical Society Journal, and the Mayflower Descendant journal.